2533245542/acmt-network/README.md

 We also remove the volumes that are created when running an ACMT-Network instance.
 The volume is used for storing most of the data generated during the usage of the instance and it is not removed when the instance is removed.

-Type `docker volume ls -f dangling=true` in the terminal to find any dangling volumes, use `docker volume inspect` and `docker system df -v` to find the volumes that we want to remove, and use `docker volumn prune` or `docker volumn rm` to remove them.
+Type `docker volume ls -f dangling=true` in the terminal to find any dangling volumes, use `docker volume inspect` and `docker system df -v` to find the volumes that we want to remove, and use `docker volume prune` or `docker volume rm` to remove them.

 ## Uninstalling ACMT-Network
 An ACMT-Network instance is created based on four Docker images that we created when installing ACMT-Network.
 To remove these images, in Docker Dashboard, select `Images` on the left panel; on the right panel, remove `acmt-network_app`, `acmt-network_files`, `acmt-network_api` and `acmt-network_db`.